SimeonOA/FogROS2_bootcamp/Part 1/README.md

 Starting with USER: jeffi, UID: 501, GID: 20 jeffi@docker-desktop:~/FogROS2_bootcamp$
 ```
 If you got that, congrats!
 Everything is working.
-At this point type `CTRL-D` to exit.
+At this point, type `CTRL-D` to exit.

 If you get: